nebaughman/Katapult/README.md

 ### Deployment

-Create the single executable jar via `shadowJar`.
+Create the single executable jar via `shadowJar` (see `buildjar.sh`).
 All static resources (including Vue app) are bundled within the jar and served via Javalin/Jetty.
 External resources reside in a `data` directory.

+[Java](https://java.com) is required to run Katapult.
 In general, execute a jar like:

 ```
 java -jar <the.jar> --options...